 Some of Singapore’s best restaurants can be found on this narrow stretch.

-With a freshly minted Michelin star, Meta serves up innovative fine dining dishes that marry Asian flavours with French flair.
-Chef Sun Kim, an alumni of Tetsuya’s in Sydney and Waku Ghin in Singapore, deploys seasonal ingredients in his ever-changing degustation menus (S$98-S$138)—think octopus slick with XO sauce and scallop sashimi in a dressing of basil and yuzu (Japanese citrus fruit).
+Boasting a Michelin star in both 2017 and 2018, Meta serves up innovative fine dining dishes that marry Asian flavours with French flair.
+Chef Sun Kim, an alumni of Tetsuya’s in Sydney and Waku Ghin in Singapore, deploys seasonal ingredients in his ever-changing degustation menus—think octopus slick with XO sauce and scallop sashimi in a dressing of basil and yuzu (Japanese citrus fruit).

 Burnt Ends.
 20 Teck Lim Road, Singapore 088391. +65 6224 3933.